 Any special warnings/precautions for use?

-The following have been reported with long term use of omeprazole:
+The following have been reported with long-term (over a year) regular use of omeprazole:

-- Possible increase in the risk of fractures at the hip, wrist and spine, hence patients are recommended to follow national guidelines for prevention and treatment of osteoporosis, and to have an adequate intake of calcium and vitamin D.
+- Slight increase in the risk of fractures at the hip, wrist, and spine, hence patients are recommended to follow national guidelines for prevention and treatment of osteoporosis, and to have an adequate intake of calcium and vitamin D.

-- A rare condition 'subacute cutaneous lupus erythematosis' (SCLE).
-If you develop a skin rash on sunlight exposed areas, always consult your doctor promptly.
+- A rare condition 'subacute cutaneous lupus erythematosus' (SCLE).
+Consult your GP promptly if you develop a skin rash on sunlight exposed areas.